x-limitless-x/blakedrumm.com/_posts/2023-01-24-cannot-generate-sspi-context.markdown

 ---

 ## :page_with_curl: How to fix #2
-You may also resolve the above issue by fixing SPN information for the MSSQLSvc:
+You may also resolve the above issue by fixing SPN information for the MSSQLSvc *(thank you Joana da Rocha Carvalho!)*:
 1. `nslookup` the SCOM SQL Database Instance(s)
 2. Update the SPN information for the SQL Service Account with the following command:
    `setspn -S MSSQLSvc/SERVER.contoso.com:1433 emea\SQLSVCaccount`